Trac-Systems/trac-contract-example/README.md

 Contracts on Trac Network are infrastructure.

-This means that either each participant executes contracts in distributed apps (embedded contracts).
+This means that either each participant executes contracts in distributed apps (App3: decentralized apps / embedded contracts).
 Alternatively a group of Peers (nodes) may accept transactions from external wallets to offer a web3 experience.

 The most important files to check out and learn how everything works are: